andreleitee/-inf23tig00/README.md

 # Tecnologias Internet

 Repository to host the project developed for Tecnologias Internet, a fisrt year subject at Umaia.
-Developed by Group 00 : [@Daniel Casal](https://github.com/casalsss), [@Andre Leite](https://github.com/andreleitee).
+Developed by Group 00 : [@Daniel Casal, a042334](https://github.com/casalsss), [@Andre Leite, a044402](https://github.com/andreleitee).

 ## Short theme description
 Our website is about sports it has html,css and javaScript